openlookeng/hetu-core/hetu-docs/en/installation/deployment-auto.md

-In addition to the manual deployment of openLooKeng Sever, you can follow below guide to complete deployment faster and easier.
+In addition to the manual deployment of openLooKeng Sever, you can follow the guide to complete deployment faster and easier.
 The script is friendly to most of linux OS.
 However, to Ubuntu, you need to manually install the following dependencies:

 > sshpass1.06 or above